gyulanemeth/bluefox.email/byo-amazon-ses-pricing.md

   <div class="faq-item">
     <h3>Is there a free plan or trial?</h3>
     <p>Yes.
-Every new workspace starts with <strong>6,000 free sends, no credit card required</strong>.
+Every new workspace starts with <strong>6,000 free sends</strong>, no credit card required.
 You can explore all features, send real campaigns, and build automations before deciding to upgrade.</p>
   </div>

   <div class="faq-item">
     <h3>How does the pricing work?</h3>
-    <p>You pay <strong>two fees</strong>: our platform fee for sends, and <strong>AWS SES costs</strong> directly to Amazon ($0.10 per 1,000 emails).
-Each pack includes a fixed number of sends that stay <strong>valid for 12 months.
-No subscriptions, no hidden limits,</strong> just buy more when you need them.</p>
+    <p>You pay <strong>two fees</strong>: our platform fee for sends, and AWS SES costs directly to Amazon ($0.10 per 1,000 emails).
+Each pack includes a fixed number of sends that stay valid for 12 months.
+No subscriptions, no hidden limits, just buy more when you need them.</p>
   </div>

   <div class="faq-item">